ofunny/ofunnysBedrockExamples/geysermc.hudBarExample/README.md

 },
 ```

-This ensures that the default action bar remains hidden unless the required Unicode alignment characters are present.
+This ensures that the default action bar remains visible unless the required custom bar Unicode alignment characters are present.

 ### Creating a Custom HUD Bar